-Staff Analysis: Until the recent adoption of the Commerce future land use designation, the Comprehensive Plan recognized two Industrial land use designations - Industrial

-(IND) and Economic Development Center (EDC).
+Staff Analysis: Until the recent adoption of the Commerce future land use designation, the Comprehensive Plan recognized two Industrial land use designations - Industrial (IND) and Economic Development Center (EDC).
 The IND FLU allows for a full range of Industrial uses, and the EDC FLU is intended for larger, campus-like industrial uses as part of a planned development.
 While the EDC FLU is limited to the Urban Suburban Tier and uses that exhibit Light Industrial characteristics, the IND FLU was the only allowable Industrial FLU in the Agricultural Reserve.
+As previously detailed, the County has processed several requests for IND FLU over the past few years in the Agricultural Reserve.
 As previously detailed, the County has processed several requests for IND FLU within the past few years in the Agricultural Reserve.
-As there were no specific policies to guide the location and intensity of Industrial uses, applications seeking the IND FLU could open up a site to a wide array of industrial uses, including heavy, intense uses that may not be appropriate for the location, or commercial uses allowed under the IND FLU and corresponding zoning that would circumvent the commercial cap within the Tier.
-With the addition of the CMR FLU, the Comprehensive Plan now provides a land use designation that allows opportunities for light industrial and limited nonresidential uses to locate, subject to criteria intended to minimize potential negative externalities.
+As there were no specific policies to guide the location and intensity of Industrial uses, applications seeking the IND FLU could open up a site to a wide array of industrial uses, including heavy, intense uses that may not be appropriate for the location.
+With the addition of the CMR FLU, the Comprehensive Plan now provides a land use designation that allows opportunities for light industrial and limited nonresidential uses to locate, subject to specific criteria intended to minimize potential negative externalities.